UBC-MDS/py-sentimentanalyzer/README.md

 When a survey asks for written comments, it is often tedious to read through every response to extract useful information or just to get a quick summary.
 By using this package, responses can be quickly summarized to get a general idea of the sentiments of the comments, which can be useful such as when a PR team wants to know the overall sentiment on a company or when instructors want to know the overall sentiment on a course.
-The goal is to provide a quick and easy summary that is easily interpretable through the use of visualizations.
+The goal is to provide a quick summary that is easily interpretable by combining results from a pre-trained Python natural language processing package with the use of visualizations.

 ## Installation